-In order to manage its cash flow, the Fund may use temporary purchases of securities (reverse repurchase agreements within a limit of 10% of its net assets in accordance with the French Monetary and Financial Code).
+For cash management purposes, the Fund may, subject to a limit of 10% of its net assets and pursuant to the French Monetary and Financial Code, enter into reverse repurchase agreements.

-In order to optimise income, the Fund may use temporary sales of securities (within a limit of 30% of its net assets, securities lending in accordance with the French Monetary and Financial Code).
+To optimise its income, the Fund may, subject to a limit of 100% of its net assets and pursuant to the French Monetary and Financial Code, lend securities.